 Because these sales tax collections are unrealized if the projects are not built, this is a revenue neutral proposal.
 The project sales tax exemption on construction materials will incent re-investment in downtown properties as well.
 Economic Development practitioners from all sizes of counties can provide multiple examples of how this incentive worked to create additional opportunities within their communities when it was available.

 Lack of available, affordable, and quality housing for middle income families continues to be a hindrance to development and population growth in many western Kansas counties.

-Since 2012, the MIH program has received $20.3 million in requests and has awarded more than $6.3 million with an average leverage factor of 8.2:1.
-Of the 24 counties receiving funds, 14 are part of the wKREDA region, which resulted in $4.5 million in awards, leveraging roughly $30 million of housing investment in the region.
+From 2012-2016, the MIH program has received $26.3 million in requests and has awarded more than $10.5 million for housing projects.
+Of the 52 counties receiving funds, 18 are part of the wKREDA region, resulting in more than $6.7 million in awarded projects.
+The MIH program has achieved a leverage factor of almost $8 for every $1 of state resources.
 There is a demonstrated need for this program across the state and certainly within the wKREDA territory.